mozilla/bigquery-etl/docs/bqetl.md

 ## Installation

-Please follow the [Quick Start](https://github.com/mozilla/bigquery-etl#quick-start) for setting up bigquery-etl and the bqetl CLI.
+Follow the [Quick Start](https://github.com/mozilla/bigquery-etl#quick-start) to set up bigquery-etl and the bqetl CLI.

 ## Commands